Procurement: Sourcing Products for Your Subscription Boxes

 Because most of the online and offline marketplaces you are going visit in your search are enormous.
 In literally millions of products, you could easily get lost.

 Use the clarity you’ve got on your ideal customer or niche while searching e-commerce websites.
-It comes handy when you already know what you’re searching for and what kind of people are going to enjoy those products.
+It comes in handy when you already know what you’re searching for and what kind of people are going to enjoy those products.

 Now, let’s see where you can do the actual sourcing.